$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-In this way, the boundary of a $\mathfrak{sl}_n$-web can be identified with a $\vec{k}$ as above.
-The $\mathfrak{sl}_n$-webs without boundary (that is $k_i\in\{0,n\}$) are called \textit{closed} $\mathfrak{sl}_n$-webs.
-Important convention: We tend to think in pictures and, by abuse of notation, sometimes call \textit{only} the $\bC(q)$-linear generators of $\fspidnn{n}{n}$ (i.e. no formal $\bC(q)$-sums, but all possible pictures) $\mathfrak{sl}_n$-webs.
+Important convention: we tend to think in pictures and, by abuse of notation, sometimes call \textit{only} the $\bC(q)$-linear generators of $\fspidnn{n}{n}$ (i.e. no formal $\bC(q)$-sums, but all possible pictures) $\mathfrak{gl}_n$-webs.
 Of course, by linearity, these suffice for our purposes.

-Moreover, following Brundan and Stroppel~\cite{bs1}, we will write $v^*$ to denote the $\mathfrak{sl}_n$-web obtained by reflecting a given $\mathfrak{sl}_n$-web $v$ horizontally and reversing all orientations but keeping the labels fixed.
-By $v^*u$ (recall that our reading convention is from bottom to top and right to left: First $u$, then $v^*$) we shall mean the closed $\mathfrak{sl}_n$-web obtained by gluing $v^*$ on top of $u$, when such a construction is possible.
-That is, when the number of strands, the labels and the orientation match at the cut-line.
-Note that we do not picture the labels below.
+Moreover, we will write $v^*$ to denote the $\mathfrak{gl}_n$-web obtained by reflecting a given $\mathfrak{gl}_n$-web $v$ horizontally and reversing all orientations but keeping the labels fixed.
+By $v^*u$ we shall mean the closed $\mathfrak{gl}_n$-web obtained by gluing $v^*$ on top of $u$, whenever such a construction is possible.
+That is, whenever the number of strands, the labels and the orientation match at the cut line.